neuvector/docs/user/pages/08.integration/08.oidc_adfs/docs.md

 Click Add Rule... and select "Send LDAP Attributes as Claims" and then click Next
 ![adfs](adfs12.png)

-Given a Claim rule name, choose Active Directory as the Attribute store and provide the mapping of LDAP attributes to outgoing claim types as below
+Enter a Claim rule name, choose Active Directory as the Attribute store and provide the mapping of LDAP attributes to outgoing claim types as below
 + Token-Groups – Unqualified Names -> groups
 + User-Principal-Name -> preferred_username
 + E-Mail-Address -> email